How to Change Oven Bulb: Safe UK Guide & Tips

 A stuck glass cover can be a real pain.
 The first rule is not to use brute force, as you'll likely crack it.
 Make absolutely sure the oven is completely cold before you try again.

 If you've followed all the steps and you're still stuck in the dark, or you think there might be a bigger electrical problem at play, please don't hesitate to get in touch.
-The Go Assist team is on hand to provide safe, reliable, and affordable appliance repairs right across the UK.
+Our team is on hand to provide safe, reliable, and affordable oven repairs right across the UK.

 Disclaimer